notnotghosty/Lithium/README.md

 ### To Do

-- **Multiple DLL Injection**: Support Multiple Dlls being injected, with the ability to add a wait time per dll
+- **Multiple DLL Injection**: Support Multiple Dll injection, with ability to add wait time per dll.
-- **App Tracking**: Tracks the app it starts to make sure the app it's injecting the dll into is the app it started.
+- **App Tracking**: Tracks the app started by Lithium to make sure the app it's injecting the dlls into is the app it started.

 ### Lithium is designed with the intention to be used with OG Fortnite.